- Lens Surgery

 Implantable Contact Lens (ICL)

-When most people consider the possibility of life without traditional contact lenses or glasses, they’re usually thinking of LASIK or another type of laser eye surgery.
+When people consider the possibility of life without traditional contact lenses or glasses, often they’re thinking of LASIK or another type of laser eye surgery, but that’s not the only option

 What is an Implantable Contact Lens

-Made from a technologically advanced collagen based Collamer material, the implantable collamer lens is designed to be inert and 100% compatible with the natural environment of the eye.
-Other advantages of collamer in an implantable lens include UV protection – both UV-A and UV-B protection – anti-reflectivity and exceptional optical clarity.
+EVO ICLTM is made from a technologically advanced collagen based Collamer® material, the Implantable Collamer Lens is designed to be inert and compatible with the natural environment of the eye.
+Other advantages of Collamer include UV protection – both UV-A and UV-B protection – anti-reflectivity and exceptional optical clarity.

-The implantable collamer lens is implanted through a small 2.2mm entry and the soft lens sits above the natural crystalline lens of the eye, being positioned behind the iris and infant of the natural lens.
-Once implanted, the flexible lens is invisible to the naked eye unlike traditional contact lenses and cannot be flat within the eye.
+The EVO ICL is implanted through a tiny self-healing port and the soft lens sits above the natural crystalline lens of the eye, being positioned behind the iris (coloured part of the eye) and in front of the natural lens.
+Once implanted, the flexible lens is invisible to the naked eye, unlike traditional contact lenses and cannot be felt within the eye.

-The implantable contact lenses procedure takes less than 15 minutes to perform and is often performed under local anaesthetic, meaning patients are able to walk out of the surgical theatre once finished.
+The EVO ICL procedure takes less than 15 minutes to perform and is often performed under local anaesthetic, meaning patients are able to walk out of the surgical theatre once finished.
 For patients who are anxious, general anaesthesia or sedation can be administered.
-The ICL is a reversible procedure meaning that in the future, the lens can be removed should the need arise for any reason
+The ICL is a reversible procedure meaning that in the future, the lens can be removed should the need arise for any reason, leaving all future options and technologies available.

-Made from a technologically advanced collagen based Collamer material, the implantable collamer lens is designed to be inert and 100% compatible with the natural environment of the eye.
-Other advantages of collamer in an implantable lens include UV protection – both UV-A and UV-B protection – anti-reflectivity and exceptional optical clarity.
+EVO ICLTM is made from a technologically advanced collagen based Collamer® material, the Implantable Collamer Lens is designed to be inert and compatible with the natural environment of the eye.
+Other advantages of Collamer include UV protection – both UV-A and UV-B protection – anti-reflectivity and exceptional optical clarity.

-The implantable collamer lens is implanted through a small 2.2mm entry and the soft lens sits above the natural crystalline lens of the eye, being positioned behind the iris and infant of the natural lens.
-Once implanted, the flexible lens is invisible to the naked eye unlike traditional contact lenses and cannot be flat within the eye.
+The EVO ICL is implanted through a tiny self-healing port and the soft lens sits above the natural crystalline lens of the eye, being positioned behind the iris (coloured part of the eye) and in front of the natural lens.
+Once implanted, the flexible lens is invisible to the naked eye, unlike traditional contact lenses and cannot be felt within the eye.

-The implantable contact lenses procedure takes less than 15 minutes to perform and is often performed under local anaesthetic, meaning patients are able to walk out of the surgical theatre once finished.
+The EVO ICL procedure takes less than 15 minutes to perform and is often performed under local anaesthetic, meaning patients are able to walk out of the surgical theatre once finished.
 For patients who are anxious, general anaesthesia or sedation can be administered.
-The ICL is a reversible procedure meaning that in the future, the lens can be removed should the need arise for any reason
+The ICL is a reversible procedure meaning that in the future, the lens can be removed should the need arise for any reason, leaving all future options and technologies available.

 Implantable Collamer Lens Surgery Procedure